-Ericsson commented that from the protocol point of view only Diameter URI could be used so far.
+Ericsson commented that from the protocol point of view only a Diameter URI could be used so far.

-CT4 meeting agreed that off line discussion is needed before CT4#69 if correction should be made from Rel-8 onwards.
+CT4 meeting agreed that off line discussion is needed before CT4#69, if the correction should be made from Rel-8 onwards.

-The potential interoperability problems on the field needs to be clarified and what are the consequences if CRs cannot be agreed in the earlier releases.
+The potential interoperability problems in the field need to be clarified and what are the consequences if CRs cannot be agreed in the earlier releases.

-CT4 Chairman requested companies to clarify what would be the earliest acceptable release for this change if some companies can't accept changes from Rel-8 onwards.
+CT4 Chairman requested companies to clarify what would be the earliest acceptable release for this change, if some companies can't accept changes from Rel-8 onwards.

-The proposed CR is acceptable for the meeting but needs to be revised (because of category) in May meeting if CRs to earlier releases are introduced.
-The cover page needs to be clarified and summary of change needs to be strengthen.
+The proposed CR is acceptable for the meeting but needs to be revised (because of the category) in the May meeting, if CRs to earlier releases are introduced.
+The cover page needs to be clarified and Consequences if Not Approved to be strengthened.